All Episodes

 Right, right.

-Why they go try to go be more moderate or candidates in general?
+No, you mean consultants, why they go try to go be more moderate or candidates in general?

 I think they really believe that the 20%'s where every election's won.

-And I think they believe they are moderates, that they're not wacko conservatives or wacko leftists, and then most people are like them.
+And I think they believe they are moderates, that they're not wacko conservatives or wacko leftists, and most people are like them.

 He's really disturbed by it.

-Why would is it for the first time you're figuring out that they're not team players?
+Is it for the first time you're figuring out that they're not team players?

-That they're business people first.
+That they're business people first?

 No way.